janosh/matbench-discovery/site/src/routes/si/+page.md

 <EAboveHullScatterWrenformerFailures style="height: 300; width: 300;" />
 {/if}

-> @label:fig:spacegroup-prevalence-wrenformer-failures The left spacegroup sunburst shows spacegroup 71 is by far the dominant number among the 941 Wrenformer failure cases where $E_\text{above hull,DFT} < 1$ and $E_\text{above hull,Wrenformer} > 1$ (points inside the shaded rectangle).
+> @label:fig:spacegroup-prevalence-wrenformer-failures The left spacegroup sunburst shows spacegroup 71 is by far the dominant lattice symmetry among the 941 Wrenformer failure cases where $E_\text{above hull,DFT} < 1$ and $E_\text{above hull,Wrenformer} > 1$ (points inside the shaded rectangle).
 On the right side for comparison is the spacegroup sunburst for the entire WBM test set.

 Looking at the occurrence counts of isopointal prototypes in the shaded rectangle and comparing them with the occurrence of those same prototypes in the MP training data counts, we find almost no support for failing structure prototypes.
 This suggests the reason Wrenformer fails so spectacularly on these structures is that it cannot deal with structure prototypes it has not seen at least several hundred examples of in its training data.
-Hence Wrenformer may not be useful for discovering new prototypes.
+Hence Wrenformer may be unsuitable for discovering new prototypes.

 <ProtoCountsWrenformerFailures />